jojitoon/q-go-assessment/README.md

 ### Testing

 Could have written more tests but didn't want to overrun on time.
 On the UI side, I added tests for removing and toggling items, and also filtering.
-On the state site, I created tests for the filter option action and the remove and toggle item actions.
+On the state side, I created tests for the filter option action and the remove and toggle item actions.

 ### Expanding